asiapicasso/express-api/README.md

 - **[Bcrypt](https://www.npmjs.com/package/bcrypt)** is a password-hashing function
 - **[Mocha](https://mochajs.org/)** is a test framework making asynchronous testing
 - **[EJS](https://ejs.co/)** is a template engine that works with Express.js
+  - I did some views to debug easily my API.
 - **[Express.js](https://expressjs.com/)** is a back end web application framework for building RESTful APIs
 - **[Morgan](https://www.npmjs.com/package/morgan)** is an HTTP request level Middleware
 - **[MongoDB](https://www.mongodb.com/)** is a cross-platform document-oriented database program